AliRezaJoodi/Electronics_Modules/PowerSupply_CurrentLimiter_TL431/README.md

-## Current Limiter Using TL431
+## Current Limiter With TL431
+Note: It's my tring to understand it
 Note: An example that limited to 250mA

 ### Folders and Files Description
 It has included: